-If you have a low credit score, then you might be trying to track down a business credit card card, no personal credit check.
+If you have a low credit score, then you might be trying to track down a business credit card with no personal credit check.
 And although it’s true that some banks do waive the personal credit check requirement, that’s often only the case if you have strong business credit history.
 That’s a good plan for established small businesses who have longer track records of on-time payments and strong sales and revenue figures.
-But certainly not for everyone looking for a business credit card.
+But certainly not for everyone out there looking for a business credit card.

 So, if you own a newer business, then you likely haven’t had enough time to build your business credit.
 And with a limited business credit history and poor personal credit, it may seem impossible to secure a business credit card.

-When you apply for a business credit card, you can almost be positive that the the credit card issuer will perform a personal credit check.
+When you apply for a business credit card, you can be almost positive that the credit card issuer will perform a personal credit check.
 That’s because your personal credit score tells the story of your history as a borrower, and the credit card company needs to feel confident that you’re responsible enough to pay back what you owe every time your bill rolls around.

 But with so many big and small ways to damage your credit score, it’s understandable that your score might not be high enough to get the business credit card you really want.